 These conditions require very different treatments, and some might not have treatments or cures available.
 There’s a difference between an infection and a chronic condition, and they are not treated the same way as colon cancer.

 If you’re experiencing symptoms despite receiving treatment for one of these conditions, it’s important to talk to someone who specializes in colon cancer.
 If it turns out that your doctor misdiagnosed your colon cancer—or that you were getting treatment for a disease you never had—it might be time to talk to a medical malpractice attorney.

 For colorectal cancers, early and accurate detection is crucial for a good prognosis.
 When a doctor’s negligence results in a missed, delayed, or incorrect diagnosis, it can be the difference between life and death.

-If you or a loved one have been a victim of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been a victim of medical malpractice, contact an Indianapolis Medical Malpractice Attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you build a case and fight for the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Indianapolis Medical Malpractice Lawyers Indianapolis Medical Malpractice Lawyer FAQs Has Your Colorectal Cancer Been Misdiagnosed?Request a Free Consultation

 When you set foot into a hospital, the last thing you should have to think…

 In a case her attorneys noted was largely about “accountability and responsibility,” a South Carolina…